 Below we've compiled a short list of resources to help you explain key terms and principles.

-Games: there are a number of board games – including Monopoly and The Game of Life – which will introduce your children to financial risk concepts.
+- Games: there are several board games – including Monopoly and The Game of Life – which will introduce your children to financial risk concepts